senbrow/packingtape/README.md

 [clang](https://github.com/llvm-mirror/clang/tree/master/bindings/python)

 ## Disclaimer
-This tool is currently in the "quick weekend project" stage of development; it may eat your laundry.
+This tool is currently in the "quick weekend project" stage of development.
+It may eat your laundry.

 ## Example
 Given the following ```game.h``` C header file: